-Arthur sat atop the multi-story car pack watching the chaos beneath him.
+Arthur sat atop a multi-story car pack watching the chaos beneath him.

 I say apparently, clearly it was.
 There were subtle clues everywhere.

-Burning buildings, shredded sky, fiery pits from which creatures emerged, dragging humans into a thinly veiled underworld while pulling wailing bodies apart like soft cheese.
+Burning buildings, a shredded inflamed sky, fiery pits from which unimagined horrors emerged, dragging humans into a thinly veiled underworld, while pulling wailing bodies apart like soft cheese.
+The angels swooping around sweeping up fleeing folk then dropping the poor souls to their howling deaths, was another sure sign, this is it.
+The day of all days.

 Arthur, in his rather inebriated narcotic induced state, had come to quite enjoy the whole scene beneath and around him.